min2ha/ukwa-site/content/target/56782/index.en.md

   "subject": null
 }

-# BBC News: Who, What, Why: Why is it Team GB, not Team UK?

 This article highlights a debate that resurfaced just before the 2016 Summer Olympics and Paralympics held in Rio de Janeiro in 2016.